 The assembled critics do what they do.
 All lead in praise of Aaron Paul.
 But they do not dig into why the film is a source of pleasure.
 The reasons are threefold.

 The first is the riffing on Breaking Bad.
-The title is a joke as Jesse’s destination is Alaska rather the Mexico adjacent to Albuquerque.
-Homer and family, when driven out of Springfield, headed for the same state.
+The title is a joke as Jesse’s destination is Alaska rather than Mexico adjacent to Albuquerque.
+Homer and their family, when driven out of Springfield, headed for the same state.
 It is a visual nod to season six of the original when Walter too was relocated to a snowbound cabin in Maine.

-Jesse’s first action in his state of freedom is to reconnect with Skinny Pete and Badger.
+Jesse Pinkman’s first action in his state of freedom is to reconnect with Skinny Pete and Badger.
 Old Joe makes a reappearance.
 He was last seen in the mighty-magnet-wiping-the-hard-drive sequence with its comic touch.
 Jesse walks into Ed’s vacuum cleaner store as a supplicant for his other business activity.
 Jane from season two and Mike Ehrmantraut feature in flashback.
 So too does Walt briefly although to no great narrative purpose.
 It is probable he is there to give the film added marketing heft.

 The second is stylistic.
 The Vince Gilligan style is unique.
-In particular the action is unhurried.
+In particular, the action is unhurried.
 That is not to the extent of the ‘Fly’ episode- forty minutes locating a fly in Gus Fring’s below-ground laboratory.
 The Jesse-Ed encounter has a slow deliberation to it.
 If this were a European production it would be edited to a third shorter in duration.
-In Gilligan expectation the action loops back and forth over present and past.
+In Gilligan expectation, the action loops back and forth over present and past.

 The third is the craft of storytelling.
 ‘Giri/ Haji’ is getting good feedback this season.
 TV critics like its graphics, its cross-continental fusion.
 They say Euro-noir on the BBC Four Saturday nine o’clock slot has got bland.
 But it suffers seriously from a basic flaw.
 Good stories are powered by great villains- think the evolution of the Joker from the Jack Nicholson version- and Mr Abbott is not interesting enough.